gastonlucca/Gaston-Portfolio/README.md

 Active Users: 3000
 Platform: Saleforce + AWS + Tableau Web

-##Product 2: Platforming and Coverage
+## Product 2: Platforming and Coverage

 What is Platforming & Coverage BI?
 Platforming and Coverage are vital components supporting the new E2E Growth Path strategy to improve our Digital Customer Journey.​

-Platforming & Coverage BI is the new tool of reference to positively influence your Platforming & Coverage.
+Platforming & Coverage BI is the new tool of reference to positively influence your platforming and coverage.
 It will enable Sales Excellence, Sales Leaders, and Sales Managers to:​​

 Understand their gaps in platforming ​& coverage Identify potential ways for improvement